Fully Loaded: God's Country

 Fully Loaded: God's Country is a 2019 compilation album by American country music singer Blake Shelton.
 It was released on December 13, 2019, via Warner Records Nashville.
-The album includes his most successful singles from the two previous albums, along with four new songs and a cover.
-Among the new songs are "God's Country" and the Trace Adkins duet "Hell Right", both released as singles.
+The album includes his most successful singles from Shelton's two previous albums, If I'm Honest and Texoma Shore, along with four new songs and a cover.
+Among the new songs are "God's Country" and the Trace Adkins duet "Hell Right" and also Gwen Stefani Duet "Nobody but You" both released as singles.
 Fully Loaded: God's Country reached the number-one position on the Billboard Top Country Albums chart.

 Content

 Shelton announced the album in October 2019, by which point the blog The Boot had revealed the track listing.
 The album consists of the singles (except "Savior's Shadow") from Shelton's two previous albums, If I'm Honest and Texoma Shore, plus four new songs and a cover of Bobby Bare's "Tequila Sheila".

 Critical reception

 Rating it 3.5 out of 5 stars, Stephen Thomas Erlewine of AllMusic wrote that "the new cuts are strong enough, and when they're paired with the hits...it amounts to a pretty solid Blake Shelton album, albeit one that feels like the holding pattern it was intended to be."